MyCryptoHQ/knowledge-base-content/how-to/hardware-wallets/trezor/trezor-sending-from.md

 4. Select `Connect to TREZOR`.

-5. Unlock your TREZOR with PIN (and passphrase if you have it).
+5. Unlock your Trezor with PIN (and passphrase if you have it).

 6. Enter the address you would like to send to in the `To Address:` field.